therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

 >[!NOTE]
 > After creation you should see your subscription for dataflow.

-- Note down the Subscription Name for later use format should be (projects/<your-project-id>/subscription/dataflow).
+- Before moving on `Note down the Subscription Name` for later use.
+Format should be: projects/<your-project-id>/subscription/dataflow

 ![image_tag](/static/Lab2_dataflow/image49.png)